kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I dunno: maybe the listings of Python, Java and .NET in these skill sets were typos.
 But they were there so it's something to keep in mind as you build your skill set...especially regarding Python.</p>

-<p>I predicted server-side Node would evolve into a big required skill set in my 2017 post.
-But I didn't see as huge a demand for this in 2022 jobs I saw.
+<p>In my 2017 post, I predicted server-side Node would evolve into a big required skill set.
+But I didn't see a huge a demand for this in 2022 jobs I saw.</p>

 <p>But a coding test I took for a beauty company job required I host JSON data from a Node server.
 And then fetch the data using, you guessed it, <i>React</i>.</p>

-<p>So learning some Node stuff is worth your time.
+<p>So learning some Node back end stuff is worth your time.
 Creating a consumable REST API using Node on your own is good practice.</p>
 </li>

 <li class="post__list-item">